 - Blocked filter

 If your filter is blocked, for instance, your furnace can catch fire easily.
 While the furnace may not stop working when the air filter is blocked, it’ll work a lot harder than usual.
 As the blockage increases and the system works harder, it may overheat.
 As a result, the blower motor could catch fire and spread it to the rest of the system.
 A routine furnace inspection can keep your family and home from experiencing a deadly fire outbreak.
-Not only could a fire be traumatic and life-threatening, but it could definitely affect your savings and wallet in repair costs.
+Not only could a fire be traumatic and life-threatening, but it could affect your savings and wallet in repair costs.
 It’s much better to try to mitigate any risk of fire beforehand rather than having to deal with the expenses involved in the aftermath of one.

 Timing Is Key